Wellbeing Peer Support Network

 I can be reached on Jessica.firstname.lastname@example.org and extension 8794.

-My name is Cat and I work in the Graduate School as Joint Head of the Doctoral Office.
-I joined the University in 2009 and worked for the School of Pharmacy before moving over to the Graduate School in 2016.
+My name is Cat and I work in the Doctoral and Researcher College as Joint Head of the Doctoral Office.
+I joined the University in 2009 and worked for the School of Pharmacy before moving over to the Doctoral and Researcher College in 2016.
 My role often deals with complicated student cases that regularly revolve around cause and effect of poor wellbeing and I understand from personal experience about how important good mental health is personally and at work.
 I am an approachable, empathetic person and I am happy to listen and help where I can.

 Deciding to speak to someone and to work towards feeling better is a difficult choice to make so I can offer a confidential, caring and non-judgemental chat in person, by phone or over email.
 You can contact me on ext 7348 or by email email@example.com

 I work as an editor at Greenlands.
 I became a Wellbeing Peer Support volunteer because I wanted to translate my personal experience into a way of supporting others.
 If you feel the need to talk, you can always talk to me.
 I may not have the answers, but I'll always listen and show you where you can find help if you want it.
 You can contact me via email firstname.lastname@example.org or on the phone 01491 571454.